MauroDruwel/Vibration-motor-module/README.md

 ![](./wiring_diagram_bb.png)

 ## Additional information
-  For more information about the Whadda WPSE306 HC-SR05 ultrasonic distance sensor, check the manual available at [whadda.com](https://whadda.com)
+  For more information about the Whadda WPM458 vibration motor module, check the manual available at [whadda.com](https://whadda.com)